-It will remain the case for the first half of the term that students will attend school in their kit if they have a PE lesson that day.
+It will remain the case for that students will attend school in their kit if they have a PE lesson that day.
 Full details on the kit are also on the website and expectations remain the same as for all other aspects of our uniform.

 All items should be labelled clearly with the student’s name.

 - White collared shirt/blouse

 - Tie (in year colours).
 Ties should be worn to the correct length, showing at least 7 stripes.
 Ties will be supplied to all students at the start of year 7.
 There will be a fee of £5.85 for replacement ties.

 - Mid-grey uniform trousers OR Mid- grey pleated skirt; of suitable length OR Mid- grey full length smart skirt

 - School Blazer (purchased from school)